proteusx/Palamedes/README.md

 ## Description

-Palamedes is utility  useful to native Greek speakers and Greek scholars (Hellenists) who wish type traditional Greek (often referred to as multi-accented or polytonic) under the Microsoft Windows Operating system (all versions post Windows XP).
+Palamedes a is utility  useful to native Greek speakers and Greek scholars (Hellenists) who wish to type traditional Greek (often referred to as multi-accented or polytonic) under the Microsoft Windows Operating system (all versions post Windows XP).
 This utility  allows the typing of multi-accented (polytonic) Greek text in the manner of writing by hand.
 Accents and